Energy efficient – somewhat. But how about quality?

 Lennox air conditioners range from extremely unambitious to excellent when it comes to energy efficiency.
 In my books, you don’t get full boasting rights for efficiency when the entry level central air conditioning system in your product line is at the absolute bottom of mandated efficiency levels.

-Lennox International, a mid-sized HVAC manufacturer (roughly $2.4 billion market capitalization) starts its product line with the 13ACX Air Conditioner, which, as the product code suggests, has an SEER (Seasonal Energy Efficiency Ratio) starting at 13.
-That’s exactly the new minimum standard the US DOE set in 2006.
-The minimum for an ENERGY STAR rated central air conditioner is SEER 14, and Lennox air conditioners at the lowest efficiency in this class include the Lennox 14ACX Air Conditioner, rated at between SEER 14 and 16 depending on the outdoor unit model number.
-Fortunately, Lennox goes quite a bit further to models with up to SEER 21 – meaning they’re up to 38% more efficient than the least efficient models.
+Lennox International, a mid-sized HVAC manufacturer (roughly $16 billion market capitalization) starts its product line with the 13ACX Air Conditioner, which, as the product code suggests, has an SEER (Seasonal Energy Efficiency Ratio) starting at 13.
+That’s exactly the new minimum standard the US DOE set in 2006, and one full point lower than the current standard, which took effect January 1, 2023 (the new standard does allow SEER 13 air conditioners to be installed in some northern regions, presumably because the demand on air conditioners is lower further north and therefore there’s less of a difference in energy use).
+The minimum for an ENERGY STAR rated central air conditioner is SEER 14, and Lennox air conditioners at the lowest efficiency in this class include the Lennox 14ACX Air Conditioner, rated at between SEER 13.6 and 16 depending on the outdoor unit model number.
+Fortunately, Lennox goes quite a bit further to models with up to SEER 28 – meaning they’re more than twice as efficient as the least efficient models.

 Don’t be fooled by manufacturer descriptions of the 13ACX as ‘economical’.
 Unless you’re installing your air conditioner in the far north or in Tierra del Fuego, where sticker price is all that matters because you’ll almost never turn the dang thing on, the most economical air conditioners are the most efficient, because the energy use over the lifetime of a central air conditioner typically far outweighs the up-front costs.

-For example, assuming a typical cooling season of 150 days, with 30 very hot days, 60 hot days, and 60 warm days, a total seasonal cooling output of 28.8 million BTU (equivalent to a 2 ton air conditioner running full blast for 1,200 hours/year), and a price of 12 cents per kilowatt hour, you’ll wind up paying about $6,000 in electricity costs over a 20 year period for an SEER 14 unit, while an SEER 21 unit (the best Lennox has to offer) will cost you about $4,000, or $2,000 less.
-And you can do better than the best Lennox air conditioners – for example, the Nordyne air conditioner has an SEER rating of up to 24.5 on their iQ Drive models.
-(Nordyne air conditioners are branded as Maytag, Frigidaire, Kelvinator, Gibson, Tappan and other brands).
+For example, assuming a typical cooling season of 150 days, with 30 very hot days, 60 hot days, and 60 warm days, a total seasonal cooling output of 28.8 million BTU (equivalent to a 2 ton air conditioner running full blast for 1,200 hours/year), and a price of 20 cents per kilowatt hour, you’ll wind up paying about $10,000 in electricity costs over a 20 year period for an SEER 14 unit, while a SEER 28 unit (the best Lennox has to offer) will cost you about $5,000, or half as much.
+If the top of the line model (SL28XCV) is out of your financial reach, there are several other manufecturers such as Trane, Carrier, and Nordyne / Nortek, that offer highly efficient models.
+(Nordyne / Nortek sells their units under their own brand but also under familiar brands such as Maytag, Frigidaire, Broan and Gibson.
+For the Nortech brands, look for the units with iQ Drive technology.)
 So unless the higher SEER model costs a great deal more than the lower SEER model, you’re better to go with the most efficient.

 How quiet are Lennox air conditioners?